 For me, male validation only rears its ugly head when desire is absent in me.
 I’m someone who often struggles to find other people attractive – not that it doesn’t happen at all; it just seems to happen a little less for me than it does in others.

 I find this struggle with attraction quite dull and frustrating as I’m fascinated by desire, sex and connection.
 I want to be enjoying these things, but I’m often missing people to fancy.
 So, in the absence of my desire, I have historically filled it with lust from others.

 Sadly, this is a little too easy for me to do because of my gender.
 Women are so accustomed to being objectified that we often don’t make space for our desires.
 Sometimes, I feel like a walking blank canvas for other people to project their desires onto, rather than a sexually fulfilled person.

-For me, recognising male validation is about recognising the murky area where my desire ends, and the lust of others starts.
+For me, understanding male validation is about recognising the murky area where my desire ends, and the lust of others starts.
 The thing is, this shouldn’t be a grey area.
-It should be obvious and distinct, something I’m always clearly aware of.
+It should be obvious and distinct, which I’m always aware of.
 But it isn’t.

 I’ve had to try and find a way to separate my enjoyment of attention from my actual physical desire for a person.
 In the ideal scenario, these two aspects would overlap in the perfect Venn diagram, but often they don’t.
-So, my challenge is to actively recognise this distinction and respond to these different experiences separately.
+So, my challenge is actively recognising this distinction and responding to these different experiences separately.